 Whether you exported to a PST or OLM file, reviewing your data is as easy as opening the file, and reviewing the emails just like you would if you were logged into the account.

-Depending on the volume of messages you’ve exported, however, that could be an excruciatingly tedious task — one that could tie up labor resources for weeks or more, and quickly eat through your budget.
+Depending on the volume of messages you’ve exported, however, that could be an excruciatingly tedious task — one that could tie up labor resources for days, and drain money from your corporate bank account.

 Logikcull not only makes it easy to parse and filter emails in record time, but even offers an Office 365 integration that’s superior to Microsoft’s built-in eDiscovery tools.
 For more information, call us or schedule a demo today.